Turned Leg Nesting Tables With Jacobean Floral Tops

 The plan was to take photos of each step to include in my tutorial but it took everything in me just to pick up a paintbrush, let alone a camera.
 Most of this makeover was done on a rolling mechanics stool - oh how I can't live without this gem in my workshop.

 This post contains affiliate links so you can find the products I used or suggest to complete this project.
-See my full disclosure policy.
+If you make a purchase I will receive a small commission at no extra cost to you.

 I always have a bucket of warm water, rubber gloves, an old toothbrush, clean cloth, dish soap, and a bottle of liquid sander/deglosser at the ready to give these pieces a good scrub.
 You can see in the photo above there was paint splattered on the feet so I carefully removed it with a 3M scouring pad.